AnisHerdev/RockPaperScissor_AIML_Tkinter_CV/README.md

-# Hand Gesture Recognition with MediaPipe
+# Hand Gesture Recognition and move prediction using Q-learning

 This project implements a hand gesture recognition system using Google's MediaPipe framework.
 It leverages machine learning to detect and classify hand gestures in real-time.